 - by a member of the executive or committee as deemed under the constitution of the applicant organisation - by the General Manager or delegated officer of the local council submitting the application.

-This means the applicant must:

-- certify that the application is truthful - agree that the NSW Department of Premier and Cabinet (or its delegated agents) may disclose information contained in the application to other government agencies, local government authorities, reviewers and staff assisting with the administration or promotion of other state government grant schemes.
+This means the applicant must: - certify that the application is truthful - agree that the Premier's Department (or its delegated agents) may disclose information contained in the application to other government agencies, local government authorities, reviewers and staff assisting with the administration or promotion of other state government grant schemes.

-Conflict of interest
+6.3.2 Conflict of interest management